Tesla Model S: Production and initial deliveries

-The Model S is the company's second vehicle and, as of 2025, its longest-produced model.
-It has been produced at the 5400000 sqft Fremont, California, facility since June 2012.
+The Model S is the company's second vehicle.
+It was produced at the 5.4 E6sqft Fremont, California, facility from June 2012 to April 2026.
 Tesla initially projected it would produce 1,000 units per month, aiming for a total of 5,000 units by the end of 2012.
 For 2013, Tesla aimed to quadruple that.
 Tesla built its 1,000th Model S by October 31, 2012, and delivered 2,650 units by the end of the year.
 In the first half of the subsequent year, 10,050 units were delivered to customers.

 From August 2013, for European countries, final assembly was carried out at Tesla's facilities in Tilburg, Netherlands.
 The aim of the Tilburg factory was to shorten delivery times for customers in Britain and the EU, improve product quality, and establish the automaker's presence in Europe by producing the Model S and the Model X. The assembly of both the Model S and Model X at the Tilburg facility ceased in early 2021.
 According to the Dutch newspaper NU.nl, the 2021 refresh introduced changes to the production process that made it impossible to complete final assembly at the Tilburg location.

 The Model S was the first vehicle by Tesla produced at the Fremont facility.
 It was followed by the Model X in 2015, the Model 3 in 2017 and the Model Y in 2020.
 These cars form the "S3XY" acronym.
 In 2015, the Model S was the world's best-selling plug-in electric vehicle, with Tesla selling 50,366 in that year.
 It was the second-best-selling electric car in the first half of 2016 after the Nissan Leaf.
-Since its inception, the Model S has been equipped with batteries supplied primarily by the electronics company Panasonic in Japan.
-Since January 2017, the car's batteries have also been produced at Gigafactory Nevada.
+During its production, the Model S was primarily fitted with batteries supplied by the electronics company Panasonic in Japan.
+Starting in January 2017, the batteries for the vehicle were also manufactured at the Gigafactory Nevada.
 European retail deliveries began between August and September 2013, with Norway, Switzerland, the Netherlands, Belgium, France, and Germany.
 The first Australian delivery took place in Sydney on December 9, 2014.
 Deliveries to the mainland Chinese market began on April 22, 2014, followed by Hong Kong in July 2014.
 Deliveries to the United Kingdom began in June 2014.

+Musk announced that production of the Model S and Model X would cease by mid‑2026, following an 11 percent year‑over‑year decline in Tesla's automotive revenue in 2025.
+He also stated that the Fremont facility, where the vehicles are manufactured, would be repurposed for production of Tesla's forthcoming Optimus robot.
+The final units of both the Model S and Model X rolled off the Fremont line on May 13, 2026.